Baust Literary Society

-The book selection for the month of October is “The Shadow of the Wind” by Carlos Ruiz Zafon.
+The book choice for the month of November is “Ghost Fire” by Wilbur Smith.

 An epic story of tragedy, loss, betrayal and courage that brings the reader deep into the seething heart of the French Indian War.

 1754.
 Inseparable since birth and growing up in India, Theo and Connie Courtney are torn apart by the tragic death of their parents.

 Theo, wracked with guilt, strikes a solitary path through life.
 Haunted by the spirits of lovers and family members, he is determined to atone for his mistakes.
 He seeks salvation in combat and conflict, joining the British in the war against the French and Indian army.